Nasamid/Security-Cam/README.md

 * Uses google API for secure online processes

 ## Setup
-* Download the source code above or use the type the following command in your terminal:
+* Download the source code above or type the following command in your terminal:
     ```
     git clone https://github.com/Nasamid/Security-Cam
     ```